 River Sediments, Lagoons, Soils and Groundwater: The remedy selected by EPA in the site’s December 1990 Record of Decision, or ROD, includes dredging and excavating contaminated materials, followed by on-site treatment and disposal of residual contamination and groundwater extraction and treatment.
 EPA later updated the remedy to allow for off-site disposal, rather than on-site treatment of certain remediation wastes.

-In August 2002, GM began remediating riverbank soils and sediments.
-This work finished in September 2003, with GM successfully meeting the cleanup goals of 10 milligrams per kilogram (mg/kg) PCBs for soils and 1 mg/kg PCBs for sediments.
+In 2002, GM began remediating riverbank soils and sediments.
+This work finished in 2003, with GM successfully meeting the cleanup goals of 10 milligrams per kilogram (mg/kg) PCBs for soils and 1 mg/kg PCBs for sediments.

 The remediation of the North Disposal Area, which included the demolition of aeration basins, waste water treatment buildings and Butler Building, and excavation of the contaminated soils underlying these buildings, was completed in 2014.
-The excavation of the East Disposal Area was completed in early 2015.
-During the 2015 season, activities included the creation of a 150-foot landfill setback – a waste-free buffer zone along the Tribal border and the St. Lawrence River.
-Work also began on the replacement of the multi-layered engineered cap on the Industrial Landfill.
-Remaining activities will include the installation of a permanent groundwater treatment system, completion of the Industrial Landfill cap, and dredging of a 10 million gallon lagoon.
-Additional work will include removal of contaminated soils and sediments from an off-site Tribal property.
-Cleanup work is expected to be completed in 2017.
+The excavation of the East Disposal Area was completed in 2015.
+Also in 2015, a 150-foot landfill setback – a waste-free buffer zone along the Tribal border and the St. Lawrence River--was created.
+The replacement of a temporary cap on the Industrial Landfill, with a multi-layered engineered cap, was complted in 2017.
+The dredging of a 10-million gallon lagoon was completed in 2019.
+Ongoing activities include the construction of a groundwater collection and treatment system, .
+Additional work will include the removal of contaminated soils and sediments from a Tribal property.
+Cleanup work is expected to be completed in 2020.

 What Is the Current Site Status?